Frequently Asked

 Frequently Asked Questions

-How does in-home grooming work?
+How does mobile cat grooming work?

 How long will my cat's grooming take?

-From 1 to 2 hours.
+Typically from 1 to 2 hours.

 Why do you need to know about my cat's background and health?